Gestalt Principles: the Perception of Visual Communication

 Effectively employing gestalt principles in UI design can be as simple as making sure that buttons and other elements that are to be used for similar tasks are designed consistently across the entire platform, even if their position and exact function vary.
 Or, to put it another way, although there may be considerable inconsistency in terms of size, shape, and even position on the page throughout the interface, users will immediately understand that they can achieve similar results by clicking on visually similar objects (for example, ones that are a particular color).

-In contrast to this, it’s common for a single page to contain various information, and normally this info will be presented with some kind of hierarchy - helping to make it easier for the user to navigate.
-However, among all the competing info that needs to be communicated, most pages will feature one particular bit of information that is more important than all others.
+In contrast to this, it’s common for a single page to contain various elements, and normally this will be presented with some kind of hierarchy, helping to make it easier for the user to navigate.
+However, among all the competing info that needs to be communicated, one of the elements on most pages will be more important than all others.
 This will most likely be something like a hotlink or a call-to-action button; basically whatever it is that the page in question exists to achieve (make a sale, sign-up subscribers, etc.).
-This element will likely be more successful in its goal if it is entirely anomalous. - i.e. it differs strikingly from the rest of the design.
+This element will likely be more successful in its goal if it is entirely anomalous, i.e. it differs strikingly from the rest of the design.

 If that sounds confusing, imagine you are looking at an X. The rule of continuity predicts that you will see this X as composed of two intersecting diagonal lines: / and \.
 Does that sound about right?

-Another very important form of perceptual interpretation - at least as far as designers are concerned - is figure-ground organization.
+Another very important form of perceptual interpretation—at least as far as designers are concerned—is figure-ground organization.
 This principle refers to the way in which certain elements of an image are assumed to be “positive” (the figure) while others are seen as “negative” (the background).
-Usually we will interpret objects that are small, dark, symmetrical, and enclosed as the figure, while bigger, lighter areas are perceived as the ground.
+Usually, people will interpret objects that are small, dark, symmetrical, and enclosed as the figure, while bigger, lighter areas are perceived as the ground.